ll4866/ll4866.github.io/_posts/2025-02-28-assignment-1.md

 #### Character and Role-related Terms
 ![This is a Voyant Character and Role-related Terms image](/assets/images/voyant-characterRoleTerms.png "This is a Character and Role-related Terms image.")
 The bar graph illustrates the evolution of character and role-related terms in Doyle’s works.
-During the Sherlock Holmes era, terms like "inspector," "detective," and "criminal" rise significantly, reflecting a strong focus on investigation.
-Pre-Holmes books feature "inspector" and "agent" but with less emphasis on detectives.
-Post-Holmes, detective-related terms decline as "officer" becomes more prominent, marking a shift from detective-driven narratives to broader authority figures.
+During the Sherlock Holmes era, terms like “inspector,” “detective,” and “criminal” rise significantly, reflecting a strong focus on investigation.
+Pre-Holmes books feature “inspector” and “agent” but with less emphasis on detectives.
+Post-Holmes, detective-related terms decline as “officer” becomes more prominent, marking a shift from detective-driven narratives to broader authority figures.
 This suggests that while Holmes reinforced Doyle’s engagement with crime and justice, his later works shifted toward legal and societal themes over individual investigations.

 ## Discussion/Conclusion
 ### RStudio Conclusion
 Our initial hypothesis was that writing Sherlock Holmes influenced Doyle’s later works.
 We expected words that were absent before Sherlock Holmes to recur afterward, appearing closer to the center line between post-Holmes and Sherlock Holmes books in our analysis.
 However, the data did not support this assumption.
 Comparing Sherlock Holmes books (SHB) with both pre-Sherlock (pre-SH) and post-Sherlock (post-SH) works showed only minor differences.
 Thus, this computational approach could not definitively answer whether Sherlock Holmes influenced Doyle’s later writing.

 Unlike close reading, which provides specific insights, distant reading offers broader patterns that require further interpretation (Drucker 115).Our findings reveal that the theme of ‘adventure’ is present in all of Doyle’s works, though Sherlock Holmes deepens this theme, as evidenced by its closer alignment between pre-SH and post-SH texts.
 Another significant discovery is the thematic shift across different periods.
-Sherlock Holmes books prominently feature human anatomy, medicine, and physician-related terms—such as ‘arm,’ ‘bosom,’ and ‘brain’—likely influenced by Doyle’s medical background.
+Sherlock Holmes books prominently feature human anatomy, medicine, and physician-related terms—such as ‘arm,’ ‘bosom,’ and ‘brain’ which are likely influenced by Doyle’s medical background.
 By the end of his career, Doyle’s works shifted toward political, historical, and war-focused themes, seen in the increasing use of words like ‘battle,’ ‘sword,’ and ‘country.’
 This shift may reflect the political climate of Europe, given its proximity to WWI and WWII.

-The <span style="color:blue">`Voyant Tools`</span> analysis further illustrates this evolution.
-While Sherlock Holmes books were concise and fast-paced, centered on detective work, logic, and crime-solving, this influence did not persist in Doyle’s later works.
-Post-Holmes books instead emphasized historical adventure, war, and political intrigue.
-Detective-related terms (such as ‘case,’ ‘crime,’ and ‘investigation’) declined, while action-driven vocabulary (‘battle,’ ‘sword,’ ‘kingdom’) rose.
-Sentence structure also changed—SHB had the shortest sentences (15.8 words per sentence), aligning with detective fiction’s need for clarity, while post-Holmes books had the longest (19.9 words per sentence), indicating a more descriptive, complex narrative style.
-Psychological themes like perception and deception remained, expanding beyond detective fiction into broader storytelling.
-While law and justice themes persisted, they transitioned from detective trials to structured legal and political discussions.

-Our analysis shows that while Sherlock Holmes was a pivotal phase in Doyle’s career, it did not permanently alter his writing style.
+Using both <span style="color:blue">`Voyant Tools and RStudio`</span> our analysis shows that while Sherlock Holmes was a pivotal phase in Doyle’s career, it did not permanently alter his writing style.
 Before Holmes, his works explored crime, morality, and the supernatural.
 During the Holmes era, his writing became sharper and centered on investigation and logical reasoning.
 However, after Holmes, Doyle moved away from detective fiction, favoring historical adventure, war, and politics.

-Using <span style="color:blue">`Voyant Tools`</span>, we observed a decline in detective-related terms post-Holmes, while action and suspense elements increased, indicating a shift toward dynamic storytelling.
-Word clouds and frequency graphs highlighted how themes of observation and deduction faded in favor of historical and political topics.
-Meanwhile,<span style="color:blue">`Posit.cloud (RMarkdown)`</span> revealed changes in sentence structure, with Holmes-era books featuring shorter, more concise sentences, while post-Holmes books had longer, more complex structures suited to descriptive storytelling.
-Distinctive word analysis confirmed Doyle’s later vocabulary aligned more with adventure and historical fiction.

-Ultimately, Sherlock Holmes refined the detective genre, but it was a distinct phase rather than a defining influence on Doyle’s later works.
+> All in all, Sherlock Holmes refined the detective genre, but it was a distinct phase rather than a defining influence on Doyle’s later works.
 His post-Holmes books returned to themes more in line with his early storytelling—adventure, history, and human psychology—rather than investigative crime fiction.
 Through computational analysis and human interpretation, we conclude that while Holmes left a mark on the mystery genre, Doyle himself moved on.

 ## Author Contributions
 This article was co-authored by Lucas Lin and Hafizh Ahmad Dahlan.
 Hafizh developed the research focus and selected the texts, while Lucas structured and designed the document.
-The analysis was divided between them: Hafizh conducted research using <span style="color:blue">`Posit.cloud (RMarkdown)`</span>, while Lucas analyzed data with <span style="color:blue">`Voyant Tools`</span>.
+The analysis was divided between them: Hafizh conducted research using Posit Cloud, while Lucas analyzed data with Voyant Tools.
 After discussing their findings, they collaborated on the conclusion, which Lucas drafted.
 For theoretical connections, Hafizh linked the research to Drucker, while Lucas referenced Rockwell and Sinclair.
 Hafizh wrote the initial background introduction, and both authors proofread and refined the text for clarity and coherence.

 ## Resources
 * Drucker, Johanna.
 2021.
 The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship.
 1st ed.
-Routledge. <span style="color:blue">[https://doi.org/10.4324/9781003106531.]</span>
+Routledge. <span style="color:blue">https://doi.org/10.4324/9781003106531.</span>
 * Rockwell, Geoffrey, and Stéfan Sinclair.
 2016.
 The Measured Words: How Computers Analyze Text.
-University of Illinois Press. <span style="color:blue">https://ieeexplore.ieee.org/document/7580345.]</span>
+University of Illinois Press. <span style="color:blue">https://ieeexplore.ieee.org/document/7580345.</span>
+* DAAH Assignment 1 Images.
+Google Drive Folder. <span style="color:blue">https://drive.google.com/drive/folders/1rJ2Qpp3dRragVGbPkpCsLGkPa6Kq2eTW?usp=drive_link</span>

-Ready for grading
+✅ Ready for grading ✅
 {: .notice}